dvirfriedler/AI_BubbleTrouble/README.md

 # AI_BubbleTrouble
-AI player for the classic game Bubble Trouble
+AI player for the classic game Bubble Trouble (Using NEAT and genetic algorithms )